PacktPublishing/Hands-On-Full-Stack-Development-with-Go/README.md

 # Hands-On-Full-Stack-Development-with-Go
-Hands-On Full-Stack Development with Go, published by Packt Publishing
+Code repo for the Hands-On Full-Stack Development with Go book